 Every year high school athletes graduate and speculate on their future course by asking, “are small colleges a good choice for athletes?”
 The question revolves around a life-defining moment for the athlete.
 Large Division I schools beckon with fancy uniforms, extensive athletic facilities, and the promise of national exposure.
-The dreams of becoming a professional athlete and making millions briefly raise the spirits, then the reality that only 1 percent of all college athletes put on a Division I uniform, and only 2 percent of those move on to the pros sets a different picture.
+The dreams of becoming a professional athlete and making millions briefly raise the spirits.
+Then the reality set in that only 1 percent of all college athletes put on a Division I uniform, and only 2 percent of those move on to the pros.
 The moment calls for self-reflection and the consideration of other factors that color an athlete’s final choice.

 What Schools are Considered Small Colleges?

-In general terms, small colleges are those who have an enrollment of 5,000 students or less, has an instructor to student ratio of 10:1 with some schools at 5:1, and do not generally offer graduate level degrees.
-Athletes at small colleges compete in either the NAIA or NCAA Division III level.
+In general terms, small colleges are those who have an enrollment of 5,000 students or fewer.
+They have a faculty/student ratio of around 10:1.
+They do not generally offer graduate level degrees.
+Athletes at small colleges compete in either the NAIA or NCAA Division II or III level.
 Athletic contests are every bit as competitive as they are in NCAA Division I schools, but the athlete enjoys an environment that is not as demanding or as exposed as athletes in Division I programs.
-Both the NAIA and the NCAA Division III schools play in conferences established throughout the country and seek national championships every year.
+Both the NAIA and the NCAA Division II and III schools play in conferences established throughout the country and seek national championships every year.

 The Advantages of Attending a Small College